FREVA-CLINT/freva/docs/source/developers_guide.rst

 This section illustrates the steps that are necessary to turn existing data analysis code into a Freva plugin.
-Like above we assume that the code is stored in a specific location for example ``~/workspace/tracking_tool``.
-Also let's assume that the analysis tool is written in the *R* script language.
+Like above, we assume that the code is stored in a specific location for example ``~/workspace/tracking_tool``.
+Also, let's assume that the analysis tool is written in the *R* script language.

 Creating a new repository from a template
 ++++++++++++++++++++++++++++++++++++++++++

-We have created a `template repository <https://gitlab.dkrz.de/freva/plugins4freva/plugintemplate/>`_ repository that helps you getting started with the Freva plugin development.
+We have created a `template repository <https://gitlab.dkrz.de/freva/plugins4freva/plugintemplate/>`_ that helps you getting started with the Freva plugin development.
 Therefore we recommend you to use this repository.
 Use the following commands to turn this template repository into your new Freva plugin repository: